-- Outcomes: During the Q4 2021 reporting period, referrals for both hospitals combined decreased by 12.6 percent. - Drivers: As illustrated earlier in Figure 8, it appears as though an apparent preference by the courts and defense counsel, as it pertains to defendant evaluations, to have the vast majority of competency evaluations completed in jail and in community settings as opposed to inpatient settings, continues to persist.
-Likewise, in response to the COVID-19 pandemic, criminal courts have allowed greater numbers of defendants to be released on

-PR while awaiting an evaluation.
+- Outcomes: During the Q1 2022 reporting period, referrals for both hospitals combined decreased by 9.5 percent. - Drivers: As illustrated earlier in Figure 8, it appears as though an apparent preference by the courts and defense counsel, as it pertains to defendant evaluations, to have the vast majority of competency evaluations completed in jail and in community settings as opposed to inpatient settings, continues to persist.
+Likewise, in response to the COVID-19 pandemic, criminal courts have allowed greater numbers of defendants to be released on PR while awaiting an evaluation.
 Court orders have flowed to the two hospitals in very different patterns over the last four years.
 ESH has grown interminably over this time with its referral load tripling before subsiding to 247 percent above Q2 2015 referral numbers just prior to the pandemic's onset.
 WSH's referrals grew rapidly, peaked twice, and then dropped by Q4 2019 to, on average, 61 percent below Q2 2015's referral numbers just prior to the pandemic's onset.
 Unlike most other service types in 2020, inpatient evaluation referrals grew in spite of the pandemic.
+A significant driver of this growth appears to be the substantial increases in wait times for PR referrals to receive evaluations.